Site engine

 Sites vs webapps

 Sites are essentially content driven webapps.
-This means that URLs and the content within the application can be controlled by non-techinical editors.
+This means that URLs and the content within the application can be controlled by non-technical editors.
 In XP this boils down to a mapping between content (from the Content API) and a controller.
 Unlike webapps, sites do not have a default controller.

 Another important difference from webapps is that sites may be powered by multiple apps.
 The apps may even collaborate on processing and responding to a single request.
 Similar to webapps, sites also enable developers to take control over URL patterns when needed, through filters and mappings (as described below).